jreisinger/docs/data/notes/k8s/rbac.md

 ## RoleBinding

-* associate a user with a role
+* associates a user with a role
 * also here you can have RoleBinding or ClusterRoleBinding

 ```